The BusBoys: Overview

 On February 29, 1988, they released a third album entitled Money Don't Make No Man with a more synth-funk feel.
 The track "Never Giving Up" featured Eddie Murphy prominently during the chorus.
 Murphy also appeared in the music video to support the album release and the song release.
 The music video was shot at "The Palace," which is now known as "Avalon," on Vine Street in Hollywood, across the street from Capitol Records.
 The music video was directed by legendary director Wayne Isham.

+Originator and Co-Producer Kevin O’Neal departed the group in 1985 and was replaced by Greg French.
 The band replaced Loundermon with Reggie Leon and Jones with keyboardists Andrew Kapner and Bill Steinway.
-Kapner, being a 16-year-old high school student, was unable to tour in 1985, and Mike Radi was brought in to play keyboards for the road shows.
-Greg French also replaced Kevin O'Neal on bass, although both O'Neal and Loundermon are credited as additional musicians.
-The BusBoys toured extensively with this line up, appearing with prominent acts such as Linda Ronstadt, Brian Setzer and The Stray Cats, and ZZ Top.
-Their many TV appearances included American Bandstand, Soul Train, and Don Kirshner's Rock Concert.
+Kapner, being a 16-year-old high school student, was unable to tour in 1985, and Mike Radi was brought in to play keyboards for the road.
+Kevin continued to assist behind the scenes, as both O'Neal and Loundermon are credited as additional musicians.

-Leon has been a member of Sha Na Na for over 15 years, and Johnson is currently the lead guitarist for Sammy Hagar.
+Leon has been a member of Sha Na Na for over 15 years, and Johnson joined Sammy Hagar's back-up band, The Waboritas, in 1999 and continued playing with Hagar in the supergroup Sammy Hagar and the Circle in 2015.

 In 2000, they released their fourth album, (Boys Are) Back in Town, which featured rerecorded versions of their two popular songs from 48 Hrs.
 It was the first time that the title track had been made available on one of the band's CDs.
 Gus Loundermon (vocals) returned to the band's line-up, along with two new members, Kenny Tomlin (bass) and Jorge Evans (guitar).
 Brian O'Neil commented in an interview with Songfacts that, "for almost 20 years it was probably the most famous song in the history of America that had never been released."